ttencate/prikmeter/client_arduino/README.md

 Building
 --------

+To tell the `Makefile` where your configuration file is, set the variable `PRIKMETER_CONFIG` to contain the name of the file you just created, for
+example:

+    $ export PRIKMETER_CONFIG_H=config.home.h

 Then you can just use `make` to drive the build and upload process, using the commands from [makeEspArduino](https://github.com/plerup/makeEspArduino); type